blamoo/sugoi/readme.md

 ## Set up user access
 This just prevents unauthorized access within your network.
 Scores and marks are shared between all users.
-Use the -h parameter to hash a new password and store it in your sugoi.json file.
+Use the -u parameter to add or edit users in your sugoi.json file.

 ## Set your db/files.txt file
 Format: